What We Teach

 Clubs meet at least twice a week.
 All students belong to at least one club with some clubs having around 15 members, while others, like debate, have as many as 120 members.
 Our varsity clubs consist of:

 - Debate and Seminars: This has been the leading varsity club in the school with almost 80% of the S4 students registered under this club.
 The hunger and thirst for eloquence and fluency, superb speaking and debate skills has driven them here.
 Gashora Girls Academy debate team made history by being the first all-girls school to win the annual National Youth Entrepreneurs Debate Competition.
 The girls have not only been able to think and analyze critically but also speak and convince the world.
+In 2017 they won the African Debate Championship, a competition normally dominated by boys.
+Most recently, in July of 2018, our students participated in the World Student Debate Championship in Croatia!

 - Traditional Dance and Culture: This club is responsible for not only nurturing the Rwandan culture, but also enriching and preserving its aroma through Rwandan dance creating confidence, identity, patriotism and persistence through public performance.
 The club consistently has over 50 active dancers and more than 30 singers.